christian-fi/sharee-service-pwa/README.md

 This PWA connects via REST API to the main System - the COPRI Database https://gitlab.com/t6353/sharee.bike

 Running as a PWA it is installed on a normal Webserver.
-You can use and acees it by any Webclient wether a Smarthone or Desktop Cleint or Tablet.
+You can use and acees it by any Webclient whether a Smarthone, Tablet or Desktop Clientt.
 For this App there is no need to load it from Google or Apple Store.

 User Manual